novalabiotech/novalabiotech.github.io/content/products/ovasure.md

 ## Principle
 Ovulation is the process where an egg is released from the ovary and passes into the Fallopian tube, ready for fertilization.
 For pregnancy to occur, sperm must fertilize the egg within 24 hours of its release.
 Just before ovulation, the body produces a surge of luteinizing hormone (LH), which triggers the release of the mature egg from the ovary.
 This "LH surge" typically happens mid-cycle and marks the most fertile period.

-The Ovasure Ovulation Test detects the presence of human luteinizing hormone (LH) by visually interpreting color changes on the testing cassette.
+Ovasure detects the presence of human luteinizing hormone (LH) by visually interpreting color changes on the testing cassette.
 Anti-LH antibodies are immobilized in the test region of the membrane, while anti-mouse antibodies are in the control region.
 During the test, the specimen reacts with anti-LH antibodies attached to coloured particles on the sample pad of the strip.
 This mixture migrates through the membrane by capillary action and interacts with reagents on the membrane.

 If the LH level in the specimen is 25 mIU/ml or higher, indicating an LH surge, a colored band will appear in the test region.
 If no colored band forms in the test region or if the color intensity of this band is less than that of the control line, it indicates a negative test result, meaning the LH level is below 25 mIU/ml and at a basal level.